JiriSlof/KnowledgeBase/MS SQL Server.md

 > [!IMPORTANT]
 > *Microsoft SQL Server Express and Microsoft SQL Server Developer are free to use without license requirement.
-> <br>The Developer edition are restricted to the development / testing environment usage.*
+> <br>Microsoft SQL Server edition is restricted to the development / testing environment usage only.*

 ## License unit restriction
 TBD